 For my readers out there, who are searching for Mister or Ms. Right, and are not having much luck, here is something to add to your criteria in your search: Is your prospective spouse set up for Retirement?

-One thing that we Civil Servants do have in our favour is a very nice pension, so if you are looking at those dating sites, look for a Teacher or a Civil Servant since they look to have the best financial attributes for retirement.
-Finding a potential spouse that has a pension is becoming a lot harder (given very few private firms offer pensions), so maybe I have stumbled upon a new Match Making website “Pension Potential” (anybody want to do this, I will gladly consult).
+One thing that we Civil Servants do have in our favour is a very nice pension.
+If you are looking at those dating sites, find a Teacher or a Civil Servant as they should have the best financial attributes for retirement.
+Finding a potential spouse that has a pension is becoming a lot harder.
+Very few private firms offer pensions.
+Maybe I have stumbled upon a new Match Making website “Pension Potential“.

 - How much discretionary debt do they hold?
 If they have $12,200 worth on their MasterCard and still have $40,000 in student loans to pay back, do you want to help them do that?
 If you marry them, that is on the table.